Hip new Australopithecus deyiremeda juveniles

 Could ontogeny explain the differences between the child and adult afarensis?
 In a study of scapular growth and development in living primates, Young (2008) found childhood growth does not appear to explain adult shape variation.
 That is to say, most aspects of species-specific morphology are present in subadult scapulae.
 Rather, most variation in scapular shape among modern primates appears to be due to functional differences: climbers’ scapulae differ consistently from quadrupeds’.
 So what does that imply?
 That at 3.59 million years, adult male A. afarensis were not using their shoulders for arboreal activities, but at 3.4 million years ago, subadults were?
 Maybe this is just normal intraspecific variation?
 Maybe the ontogeny of the scapulae needs to be examined further?

 I have to say I agree with Haile-Selassie et al. (2010a) here, that differences in the statistical analyses between the current study and that of Alemseged et al. (2006) may be partly responsible for the different interpretations of A. afarensis scapular morphology.
-Still, visual inspection of pictures of the fossils suggests to me that even if the principle components analyses were carried out using the same variables (Alemseged et al. used linear measurements, H-S et al. used angles), Dikika might seem gorilla-like, KSD still human-like; Nota bene that principle components analysis is not actually a test in itself, but rather an exploratory statistical technique.
+Still, visual inspection of pictures of the fossils suggests to me that even if the principal components analyses were carried out using the same variables (Alemseged et al. used linear measurements, H-S et al. used angles), Dikika might seem gorilla-like, KSD still human-like; Nota bene that principal components analysis is not actually a test in itself, but rather an exploratory statistical technique.
 As such, it will never really “tell” how a bone was used.
 Still, I think this does raise an important issue about scapular function and ontogeny in hominoids.

 References